uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 A `shader` is composed of two parts: a `vertex shader` and a `fragment shader`.
 The `vertex shader` runs first, and does computations for each `vertex` in the `mesh` a game object being rendered is composed of.
 Things `vertex shaders` can do include moving the position of `vertices` to distort the `mesh` (and thus its appearance), and running calculations to produce data that will be used by the `fragment shader`, such determining the distance to a point at each `vertex`.
 After the `vertex shader` runs, the GPU does some processing to interpolate the output of the `vertex shader` between the `vertices` and rasterizes the object being rendered to produce `fragments`.
 (You can think of `fragments` as the pixels on the screen, although they're not actually equivalent.)
 Finally, the `fragment shader` does computations for each `fragment` to determine what color it should be.

+#### `Materials`
+Unity also has assets called `materials`, which are different but related to `shaders`.
+Basically, a `material` is a preset configuration of parameters that should be used in a `shader`, so multiple `materials` can use the same shader with different parameters.

 ### What can `shaders` do?
 At the very basic level, `shaders` let your game actually display things - Unity provides a plethora of built-in `shaders` that do just that.
 However, `shaders` can also be used to do much, much more!
 Here are a few images illustrating what `shaders` can do, with links to guides/tutorials on recreating them: